 6. How long must I Fast and Pray?

-I. Depends.
+I. It depends.
 There are no regulations.
 Most fasts in the Bible were for one day, usually the hours between sunrise and sunset.
 3 or 6 days at the most, (ending on the 7th day).

 II.
 Bible never encourages long fasts that would be damaging to one’s body and mind.